AlikaU/shoe-store/README.md

 ## Design decisions

-- Used SSE events to send data to the frontend, since the data goes in only one direction.
+- Used SSE events to send data to the UI, since the data goes in only one direction.
 - Used MiniTest for testing, since this is a small project.
+    - Integration tests cover as much of the logic as I could: processing new sales events, calculations business logic, model validation.
+Would have wanted to also cover the websocket client and the sent SSE events, but couldn't get it to work quickly.
+    - Unit tests cover main business logic to make extra sure it is right.

 # Running on host